 Take to the skies on a hot air balloon flight and enjoy sweeping views of the surrounding landscape as you drift quietly through the air.
 The landscape is bathed in the early morning light and you’ll see animals begin to stir as the sun’s rays signal the start of a new day.
 The experience ends with a champagne breakfast on the plains.

 Another way to get great aerial views is on a scenic flight.
 With Tropic Air Kenya you can fly over the Great Rift Valley, Mount Kenya and the Great Lakes in a helicopter or a fixed wing plane and truly appreciate the vastness of this country’s epic landscape.

 Camel rides are a wonderful and different way to explore your surroundings and can be done through Sasaab Lodge in Samburu.
 The lodge has five resident camels and guests can ride them, alongside a guide, to a scenic spot for a sundowner.

 Riding these beautiful animals is a great way to connect with your surroundings.
 Spotting game while on horseback is a totally unique experience and offers something very different to game drives.
-There will always be horses suitable for different abilities from novice to more experienced riders, and most excursions end with a delicious breakfast or picnic in the bush.
+There will always be horses suitable for different abilities from novices to more experienced riders, and most excursions end with a delicious breakfast or picnic in the bush.

 If you are inspired to visit Kenya, then have a look at our example itineraries and get in touch with one of our Africa experts.